sipostudent/About-Vue.js/README.md

 ## Project Specifications

-- Understanding the Theory behind Vue.js and using it in Real Projects.
+- Understanding the Theory behind Vue.js and using it in Real Projects..